The city of Austin is the capital of the US state of Texas.

 The Austin food scene is dominated by barbecue, Tex-Mex cuisine, and an abundance of diverse cuisines thanks to the thriving food truck businesses.

-Rainey Street used to be just quiet residential street in Austin.
+Rainey Street used to be just a quiet residential street in Austin.

 It has long since been transformed into one of the most unique and popular entertainment districts in the city.

-Most of the quaint bungalow structures have been slightly remodelled to now house bars and restaurants.
+Most of the quaint bungalow structures have been slightly remodeled to now house bars and restaurants.